kyma-project/btp-manager/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Kubernetes cluster (you can use [k3d](https://k3d.io))

-## Local installation
+## Install BTP Manager locally
-Use the following commands to run BTP Manager controller from your host.
-All `make` commands refer to [Makefile](./Makefile) in the `operator` directory.
+Use the following commands to run the BTP Manager controller from your host.
+All the `make` commands refer to [Makefile](./Makefile) in the `operator` directory.

 ```sh
 make install
 make run
 ```

-## Installation in your cluster
+## Install BTP Manager in your cluster

-Below you can find two ways how to install BTP Manager in your cluster.
+There are two ways to install BTP Manager in your cluster.

 ### Installation with btp-operator module image
 Use the following command to download and install BTP manager from OCI Image in your cluster.